How to Choose The Right Sunglasses That Suit Your Face

 Sunglasses not only finish off an outfit, they also create a style all on their own.
 Finding a pair that is just right is extremely satisfying, and rewarding.
 And, that perfect pair isn’t only about style; it’s also about the fit on your face.

 Generally, your face shape is known by the lines and angles of your key features, like your forehead and chin.
-We are providing you with 2 different guides that you can use to determine your exact face shape in this article.

 - Observing your face shape: You can determine your face shape by observing the outline or key features of your face.
 Let’s look at some examples: